sentrychris/codepad/README.md

 ### Enabling the worker

-You'll need to allow www-data to run the worker script as a privileged user, add the following entries to `/etc/sudoers`:
+You'll need to allow www-data to run the worker script as a privileged user, add entries for each compiled version to `/etc/sudoers` like so:

 ```
 www-data ALL =(ALL) NOPASSWD: /opt/phpjail/php-7.3.6/bin/php /var/www/php-jailer/http/worker.php 7.3.6